 What if I was bitten while working at someone’s home?

 You do have a personal injury claim if you are bitten while working at someone’s home.
 Any dog owner has a duty to control his or her dog and to create a safe environment, especially for visitors and workers.
 Any dog should be trained not to be aggressive or crated when strangers are in the home.
 Even friendly dogs can get overly “affectionate” and hurt someone.
 You may have a worker’s compensation case in addition to the third-party claim against the dog owner.
 This is no different from getting into a car accident while you are working.
-Our personal injury attorneys can help you with both claims.
+Our personal injury lawyer dog bite can help you with both claims.

 What if I’m not sure who owns the dog that bit me?